kemzeb/habiter/README.md

 habiter quantifies and keeps track of unwanted habits you have developed over time.
 It is interacted with in a place where all programmers or simple travelers within the world of computing feel are most familiar with: the shell.

-It essentially addresses the problem we have of ridding ourselves of bad habits by making it out in the open for us to see explicitly by essentially tracking the number of occurrences we notice with our habits per day.
+It essentially addresses the problem we have of ridding ourselves of bad habits by making it out in the open for us to see explicitly by tracking the number of occurrences we notice with our habits per day.
 This data can then be viewed at any time as well manipulated by habiter with particular math concepts (i.e Poisson approximation, average percent change, etc.) to provide better insight into these habits.

 ## Features
 * CLI interaction using the `click` library
-* Addition, deletion, updating of habits through the cooperation of a json file
+* Addition, deletion, updating of habits through the cooperation of the `sqlite3` library
-* Persistent data storage onto your local machine; your data is yours to own and use alone
+* Persistent data storage onto your local machine; your data is **yours** to own and use **alone**
 * Poisson probability utilized to act upon data (more mathematical concepts to come)
 * Ability to print summary information of your habits